Eldfin/SLIFOX/README.md

 - `normalize_to`: list
     List of min and max value that defines the range the image is normalized to.
     If min (or max) is None, the minimum (or maximum) of the image will be used.
+- `image_directions`: np.ndarray (n, m, 3)
+    If the directions have already been calculated, they can be inserted here.

 ##### Returns
 - `directions`: (n, m, np.ceil(max_paired_peaks / 2))